 You can express several types of important information about your characters via dialogue such as:

-- Character’s background and accent
+- The character’s background and accent

 - Character’s personality, mood, feelings, thoughts, and other traits by the tone and word selection

 - How often a character speaks and information on whether he/she is introverted or extrovert